Structural Bodywork

 What to Expect

-Before beginning your 3-series, we’ll schedule an initial intake session to fully understand your history and current habits.
+Before beginning your 3-series, we’ll schedule an initial intake session to understand your health history and current habits.
 In each of the subsequent sessions we’ll spend time observing your posture in standing, walking, and performing other simple movements.
 We’ll use this information to map a treatment plan for our sessions with the aim of improving your posture, breathing, movement, and awareness.

 Structural Bodywork sessions are booked in a series of three and are best received weekly (biweekly at maximum) as they build on each other.